basilstotz/puavo-image-repository/README.md

 ### Mirror Preparation

-Let's assume we want to expose the following images for the clients:
+Let's assume we want to expose the following images (living in e.g. the **puavo-os-images** dir) for the clients:

 ```
 puavo-os-images